PCC Mission Priority Terminology

 A social construct which divides individuals into smaller social groups based on characteristics such as shared sense of group membership, values, behavioral patterns, language, political and economic interests, history, and ancestral geographical base.

-Cisgender: Someone who is cisgender has a gender identity that is the same as the gender they were assigned at birth.
-Cisgender is the opposite of transgender/trans.
+- Cisgender: Someone who is cisgender has a gender identity that is the same as the gender they were assigned at birth.
+Cisgender is the opposite of transgender or trans.
 “Cisgender” is preferred over terms like “biological”, “genetic”, or “real” male or female which set up cis people as the norm and trans people as the inadequate other.

 The country a person was born in or where their ancestors lived, encompassing their country of origin, culture, ancestry, linguistic characteristics, accent, or physical appearance.